EnjoyBacon7/openrag_ghworkflow/README.md

 ```
 </details>

-## 🤝 Contributing
+## 🤝 Support and Contributions

-We ❤️ contributions!
+We ❤️ your contributions!

-Contributions are welcome!
-Please follow standard GitHub workflow:
+We encourage you to contribute to OpenRag!
+Here's how you can get involved:
-1. Fork the repository
+1. Fork this repository.
-2. Create a feature branch
+2. Create a new branch for your feature or fix.
-3. Submit a pull request
+3. Submit a pull request for review.

+Feel free to ask **`questions`, `suggest features`, or `report bugs` via the GitHub Issues page**.
+Your feedback helps us improve!

 ## 📜 License